 About the Author

-Ron Pye founded IQ Artist Management in 1995 and has guided UK independent artists through every major technology disruption since.
-When Napster emerged in 1999, he repositioned clients toward live touring revenue.
-When streaming replaced downloads in 2015, he adapted to treat Spotify as marketing infrastructure.
+Ron Pye is the founder IQ Artist Management and has guided UK independent artists through every major technology disruption.
+1999: Napster hit.
+After initially telling everyone it’d be shut down within months, he pivoted clients toward live touring.
+2015: Streaming replaced downloads.
+He stopped fighting it and started treating Spotify as marketing infrastructure instead.
 In 2025, he’s managing the AI music transition by helping musicians choose strategic positioning that will protect their income.

 Where Things Stand for UK Artists in November 2025